2024 Transportation Levy Overview & Toolkit

 Next Steps

-If the proposed levy is passed by the Select Committee, then it will be submitted to King County Elections and appear on the 2024 November ballot.
+The Council's amended version of the levy was passed by the Select Committee on June 28, 2024.
+The Full City Council approved the updated proposal on Tuesday, July 9, 2024.
+If signed by Mayor Harrell, it will then be submitted to King County Elections and appear on the 2024 November ballot.

 Other Resources